Palu: Demographics

 Most of the city's population are Muslims; the region was converted to Islam in the 17th century.
 The population of Christians are mostly migrants from other parts of Indonesia but there is also a local Christian population due to missionary activities in the region that started in 1888.
-Other minorities exist are Buddhists and Hindus from other parts of Indonesia.
+Other minorities present are Buddhists and Hindus from other parts of Indonesia.
 As of 2021, Palu has 504 mosques, 108 Protestant churches, 2 Catholic churches, 4 Balinese temples, and 4 Vihāra.

 The relationship between the Kaili and Minahasan populations was tense during its early days partly due to religious differences between the mostly-Muslim Kaili and the mostly-Christian Minahasan; and because the Minahasan, who were usually government workers during the colonial era and the early days of Indonesian republic, were generally considered financially more capable.
-There was also brief tension between Bugis and Kaili people due to perceived economic differences, resulting in riots at traditional market in 1992 and 2004.
+There was also brief tension between Bugis and Kaili people due to perceived economic differences, resulting in riots at traditional markets in 1992 and 2004.